AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ## Prerequisites

-* You must install the Adobe Photoshop app before you install the Workfront plugin.
+* You must install the Creative Cloud app you wish to use before installing the plugin. <!-- maybe obvious -->

-## Install the Workfront for Adobe Photoshop plugin
+## Install the Workfront for Creative plugin

 1. Open the Adobe Creative Cloud app.
 1. Click the **Marketplace** tab near the top of the window.